Mater Christi Trust

 Intent

-We offer a range of topics, covering all aspects of knowledge and skills of the cornerstones curriculum and the skills required to meet the aims of the national curriculum.
-By promoting an enquiry-based approach to Sceince, this allows our children the chance to question and consider, and debate and discover what is occurring to themselves and the wider world now, and be able to predict how things might behave in the future.
+We offer a range of topics, covering all aspects of knowledge and skills required to meet the aims of the National Curriculum.
+We use the STEM Learning Scheme to guide our planning in years 1-6.
+By promoting an enquiry based approach to Science, this allows our children the chance to question and consider, and debate and discover what is occurring to themselves and the wider world now, and be able to predict how things might behave in the future.
 We believe science education provides the foundations for understanding the world as well as how this subject has changed our lives and is vital to the world’s future prosperity.
-Children will become confident and proficient in conducting investigations as well as having a broad science knowledge across all lements of the curriculum.
+Through the use of dual objective teaching - designed to cover both knowledge and skills- children will become confident and proficient in conducting investigations as well as having a broad science knowledge across all elements of the curriculum.
 Children will also develop their interest and curiosity about Science through a series of lessons offering skills progression, knowledge progression and offering children the opportunity to ask questions and demonstrate their skills in a variety of ways.
 The topics offer the chance for children to develop scientific enquiry through Science and the world around them to further enhance their personal, social and emotional development and cultural appreciation.

 The aims of teaching Science in our school are: